Learning Design and Education for Sustainable Development

 As stated in the UNESCO Learn for our planet report (2021): “The way we currently live is not sustainable.
 Urgent change is needed, but lasting change is impossible without education”.

-With the mission of supporting higher education teachers in the learning design of their courses, through the development of activities based on online learning with a focus on Education for Sustainable Development (ESD) and transformative pedagogies, at UNESCO IESALC we are promoting the first Learning Design and Education for Sustainable Development Bootcamp (ESD) #ESDBootcamp 2022.
+With the mission of supporting higher education teachers in the learning design of their courses, through the development of activities based on online learning with a focus on Education for Sustainable Development (ESD) and transformative pedagogies, together with the Association for Learning Design and Education for Sustainable Development (ALDESD), we are promoting a new edition of the Learning Design and Education for Sustainable Development (ESD) Bootcamp #EDSBootcamp.

 What is a Bootcamp?

 A Bootcamp is a specialized training program designed for multidisciplinary teams to meet and develop new ideas for seeking solutions to specific challenges.
 By managing a certain set of skills and practical application knowledge, innovative solutions are achieved very quickly.